active-logic/elk/Doc/ELK/Adding-constructs.md

-# ELK notes

-## Adding a construct
+# Adding new constructs [WIP DOC]

-In general you can achieve new things in Elk without implementing constructs from scratch.
-For example you can use `BinaryRule` to implement a new binary operator.
+In general you can achieve new things in Elk without designing and implementing new constructs from scratch.

+As an example you can use `BinaryRule` to implement a new binary operator.

 Still, in these notes I walk through the whole process, from designing a new parsing rule to fitting the interpreter with an evaluator (a function that knows how to interpret a bit of program).

 As an example let's have a look at the work needed to add the strong import construct.